Nicolas-Maurer/Onitama_AlphaZero/README.md

 # Neural Network
 We will represent the board by a 5x5 matrix.

 In the input, we need to have the information of which piece is where, as well as the card in the player hands and the one on the side
+The board is represented by a plane of size 5x5, and 10 planes, each plane are represented like this (in this order)
+- Current player's pawns
+- Current player's Master pawn
+- Opponent's paws
+- Opponent's Master pawn
+- Moves availables on the current player's card 1
+- Moves availables on the player's card 2
+- Moves availables on the opponent's player's card 1
+- Moves availables on the opponent's player's card 2
+- Moves availables on the remaining card
+- Matrix composed of 1 if the current player is the first player, else a matrix composed of -1

 The output dimension correspond to all the possibles moves.
 Input_dim = 5 x 5 x 10